goatshriek/stumpless/docs/dependencies.md

 ## Build Environment
 In order to compile the library, a standard suite of build tools must be available.
-These tools are standard for building a C project and are listed
+These tools are standard for building C projects and are listed
 below:
- * `make` for build targets and orchestration
+ * `cmake` for build targets and orchestration
- * `gcc` for compilation of C source code
+ * a toolchain that can be used by cmake (gcc, for example)

 ## Testing
 The test suite for the project is written using the Google Test suite.
 The